suzdalnitski/honesto-prototype/README.md

 # Features omitted
 Logging in
-View Submission - page wasn't present in the design
+View Submission - non-essential because the data can be viewed on the "team feedback" page Skipping feedback
+Notification count is non-functional

 # Tradeoffs made